stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

 Also feel free to change the number of runners and their names.

 6. Obtain a personal access token that would enable the registration of GitHub runners against the `github_account` and `github_repo` defined above.
-    This token ideally should be `fine-grain personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token>`__ which may require the organisation to enable such tokens beforehand steps can be found `here <https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization>`__
+    This token ideally should be `fine-grained personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token>`__ which may require the organisation to enable such tokens beforehand.
+    Steps can be found `here <https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization>`__.
-    The repository permissions for a fine-grain personal access token should be; :code:`Actions: R/W, Administration: R/W, Metadata: R`
+    The repository permissions for a fine-grained personal access token should be; :code:`Actions: R/W, Administration: R/W, Metadata: R`
     Once the key has been obtained, add it to :code:`secrets.yml` under :code:`secrets_github_access_token`

 7. Run :code:`kayobe playbook run ${KAYOBE_CONFIG_PATH}/ansible/deploy-github-runner.yml`